 The Pareto Principle, also known as the 80-20 rule or the law of the vital few, is an observation that 80% of the effects come from 20% of the causes.
-I often use the Pareto Principle in my job, especially when we work on quality or process improvement projects.
-A nice thing about Pareto is that we can apply it to almost anything.
+I often use the Pareto Principle in my job, primarily when we work on quality or process improvement projects.
+A beautiful thing about Pareto is that we can apply it to almost anything.
 Today, I will show you how to use the Pareto Principle to improve your finances.

 You can also try online tools, such as Personal Capital, which will help you visualize your expenses automatically.

 If you are disciplined about budgeting, you will have this number handy and can create a similar graph based on your budget categories.
 Unlike typical budget numbers, this graph is organized from the highest to the lowest category.